KrinaInamdar/qe-se-catalyst/module4_demo/QUICK_REFERENCE.md

 ### Talking Points
 - ✓ "This is PaaS - AWS manages the infrastructure"
 - ✓ "Elastic Beanstalk handles EC2, load balancers, auto-scaling"
-- ✓ "S3 provides scalable object storage"
+- ✓ "S3 provides scalable object storage with private access"
-- ✓ "CloudFront can deliver files globally with low latency"
 - ✓ "Platform handles deployments, updates, and monitoring"
 - ✓ "We focus on code, AWS handles infrastructure"
+- ✓ "Security groups restricted to your IP for compliance"

 ---